aff3ct/streampu/docs/sequence.md

   <figcaption>Example of a simple sequence of tasks (single threaded).</figcaption>
 </figure>

-A sequence is a C++ object of the `aff3ct::runtime::Sequence` class.
+A sequence is a C++ object of the `spu::runtime::Sequence` class.
 The following sections try to give an overview of the most important attributes and methods to facilitate the code understanding.